Last update: December 25, 2024

 Promotes red blood cell formation

-Integral to the formation of red blood cells, vitamin B12 ensures the efficient transport of oxygen throughout the body.
+Integral to the formation of red blood cells, vitamin B12 ensures the efficient transport of oxygen throughout your body.
 This not only supports cardiovascular health but also may help support anemia and related issues [4].

 Supports immune system function